django-auth-ldap/django-auth-ldap/README.md

   problems with minimal collatoral effects.

 * **Do** feel free to do a bit of syntactic cleanup, especially when it comes to leaving behind obsolete Python or Django versions.
+This project goes back at least to Python 2.3 and Django 1.0; youngins may find some lingering anachronisms disorienting.

 * **Don't** do a bunch of semantic cleanup without a clear and compelling reason.
-The phrase "I don't see how this could break anything" is a confession of the ignorance and uncertainty under which we all labor, not a proof by lack of imagination.
+The phrase "I don't see how this could break anything" is a confession of the ignorance and uncertainty under which we all labor, not a proof of correctness.

 * **Do** reach out if you'd like a feature or change and you're not sure how to proceed.